 Autumn walks

 I don’t mean like, head out to find everything you need for a rabbit stew.
-But my kids love nothing more than a snack.
-“Can I have a snack?
-Can I have a snack?
-Snack.
-Snack.
-Snack.”
-I hear the word snack approximately 7,350 times a day.
-It’s their war cry.
-But this is the time of year when the brambles are out, and if you’re in the right place the blaeberries are still around – there are absolutely tons of them.
-So in September and October when we’re out on walks and in parks, they can grab their own snack as they go.
-They love it.
-I love it.
-Winner.
+But this is the time of year when the brambles are out, and if you’re in the right place the blaeberries are still around.
+So in September and October when you’re out on walks and in parks, grab your own snack as you go!

 Sometimes it’s the simple things that bring the most joy, like jumping into a big pile of autumn leaves.
 Glasgow is a pretty leafy city in autumn.
 Head to your local park (or even your back garden) to dive into your own leaf piles.